Rudolf VI of Baden

 Rudolf VI of Baden (died 21 March 1372) was Margrave of Baden-Baden and Count of Eberstein from 1353 to 1372.
+Under his rule, the Margraves of Baden were recognized for the first time as princeps regni (Reichsfürst).

 Life

 He was the elder son of Frederick III and Margareta of Baden.
-Under Rudolf VI Baden was again united in 1361, since the other lines had expired.
-Under his rule the Margraves of Baden were recognized for the first time as princeps regni (Reichsfürst).
+Upon the death of his uncle Rudolf V in 1361, Rudolf VI inherited the margravate and united the Baden lands under one ruler.
+Rudolf VI held an imperial grant to collect tolls.
+He died in 1372 and is buried at Lichtenthal Abbey.

 Family and children

-He married Matilde of Sponheim, daughter of Count John III of Sponheim and had the following children:
+He married Matilde of Sponheim, daughter of John III of Sponheim and had the following children: